stanhill1738/2d-object-detection-waymo/docs/data_sheet.md

 - **Transparency in Deployment**: Clearly document training datasets, limitations, and known biases when deploying perception models into safety-critical applications.

 ### Are there tasks for which the dataset should not be used?
 If so, please provide a description.

-### Tasks for Which the Dataset Should Not Be Used

 While the Waymo Open Dataset is highly valuable for autonomous vehicle perception tasks, there are certain applications for which it is not suitable or may pose ethical, legal, or technical risks: